Build Ghostty from Source

 zig build -Doptimize=ReleaseFast

-This will output the app to macos/build/ReleaseLocal/Ghostty.app
+This will output the app to zig-out/Ghostty.app

 .

+The app created will use the "ReleaseLocal" Xcode build configuration.
 The "ReleaseLocal" build configuration is specifically for local release builds and disables some security features (such as "Library Validation") to make it easier to run without having to have a code signing identity and so on.
 These builds aren't meant for distribution.
 If you want a release build with all security features, use the official binary build.